AtomLinter/linter-puppet-lint/README.md

 ## Settings

-You can configure linter-puppet-lint going to the settings menu in atom or by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
+You can configure linter-puppet-lint by going to the settings menu in atom or by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):

 ```
 'linter-puppet-lint':